mm80843/T3.5/docs/Benef/PBN__Benef_1289.md

 ## Articles mentionning this Benefit

 * [Resilient Built Environment: Critical Review of the Strategies Released by the Sustainability Rating Systems in Response to the COVID-19 Pandemic](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_274.md)

+## Name of the Benefit

+Regular cleaning and sanitization of surfaces reduces the risk of transmission of infectious diseases through contact with contaminated surfaces.